VictorVanWeyenberg/zeta/README.md

 # - This will execute immediately.
 ```

-Future optimizations include that `SeekPattern::None` will not require database access and thus will always run
+`SeekPattern::None` does not require database access.
+This will always run smoothly and only uses the `.dat` files.
-smoothly.

 ## Correctness of the Data